 Let’s move on to the Plagues.
 And by way of introduction, let me say two things.
-Firstly, the first nine plagues are arranged in three groups of three.
+Firstly, let me say something about how these nine plagues are arranged.
 In plagues 1, 4 and 7 — turning water into blood, the flies, and hailstorms — God commanded Moses to go and see Pharaoh in the morning at the river Nile to announce the plague.
 In plagues 2, 5, and 8 — the frogs, the death of the livestock, and the locusts — God again commanded Moses to go and see Pharaoh to announce the plague, but the text doesn’t mention the morning or the Nile.
 Plagues 3, 6 and 9 — the gnats, the boils and the darkness — occur without warning.

-At the end of the second group of three, the magicians couldn’t stand before the Pharaoh because of the boils that were on them which were so sore.
-And at the end of the third group of three, we don’t hear anything about the magicians, but instead Pharaoh’s heart has become so hard that he ordered Moses and Aaron to leave him and never come back, because if they ever came back into his presence, he would have them killed.
-So, the first nine plagues can be arranged in these three groups.
+Then, at the end of the third plague, Pharaoh’s magicians acknowledge the power of the Lord.
+They said: ‘This is the finger of God.’
+At the end of the sixth plague, the magicians couldn’t stand before the Pharaoh because of the boils that were on them which were so sore.
+And at the end of the ninth plague, we don’t hear anything about the magicians, but instead Pharaoh’s heart has become so hard that he ordered Moses and Aaron to leave him and never come back, because if they ever came back into his presence, he would have them killed.

 The second thing to say by way of introduction is that, bearing in mind what the Apostle Paul wrote about unbelievers suppressing the truth about God, it shouldn’t surprise us that some Bible commentators have tried to explain away these plagues as natural events and not as supernatural plagues sent by God.
 So, the Nile didn’t really turn into blood, but it happened naturally because of red dirt in the Nile which made it look like blood.
 Many fish died as a result of what happened to the Nile and the frogs in the Nile therefore left it in order to get away from the rotting fish.
 The rotting fish provided the perfect breeding conditions for gnats and flies.
 The gnats and flies spread diseases which accounts for the death of the livestock and the boils which came on them.
 Extreme weather conditions account for the hailstorms and the swarm of locusts.
 And extreme desert storms explain the darkness which came over the land.
 And so, in this way, they attempt to explain away what we read here and to say that it all happened naturally and not by the hand of God.